 Artificial freshwater lakes located near stunning Rabat, built in the late 1890s, use freshwater gathered after the winter rains giving the impression of actual lakes and streams.
-It is also very peaceful as not many tourists make their way here.
+It is also very peaceful, as not many tourists make their way here.
 Very popular amongst locals.
 You will see an odd runner or a couple strolling around but rather than that it is tranquil and absolutely gorgeous.

-To get there I took a bus.
-Taking public transport in Malta can be slightly challenging however if you are not in a rush, it is a great way to save money and feel like a local.
+To get there, I took a bus.
+Taking public transport in Malta can be slightly challenging, however if you are not in a rush, it is a great way to save money and feel like a local.
 Alternatively, there is, of course, an option to rent a car or take a taxi.
 I chose the bus, and once you alight’, there is around half an hour of a trek until you reach the destination.

 Yes, you guessed it.
 I like gardens and woodlands a lot.
 And finding this gem of a park was a great joy for me.
 Also located in the Rabat area, Buskett is known to be the greenest space in Malta.
-And truly this is Malta off the beaten path.
+And truly, this is Malta off the beaten path.
 Located in the fertile valley of Wied il-Luq in Siġġiewi, it is the only semi-natural forestland in the country spreading across 47 hectares.
 An absolute bonus – the park is located around 40 minutes walk from famous Dingli Cliffs!
 I made it a whole day trip, starting at the Buskett and ending at the cliffs.
-A wonderful way to spend the day and take some awesome pictures.
+A wonderful way to spend the day and take some outstanding pictures.

 A bonus tip: During summer months Chateau Buskett is hosting great events and one of my favourite ones must be Open Cinema Night.
 Enjoy the best movies under then stars whilst sipping on a glass of wine in wonderful surroundings.
 The price of the ticket is €20 and includes popcorn on arrival, a bottle of wine per pair and a platter of mezes.
 You can also order a meal from the Chateau Restaurant A’La Cart menu.
 Can’t be missed!